 - Applicants must be financial student members of ASFB.

 - The same research proposal can not be submitted to both the Jonassen and Hall grant schemes in the same year

 - Download the application form.

-- Applications should consist of a two page research proposal on the proposed or underway research, written during the student's first or second year of enrolment, plus a short curriculum vitae (2-pages) outlining the research experience, grants and awards, and publications history of the applicant
+- Applications should consist of a 1000 word research proposal on the proposed or underway research, written during the student's first or second year of enrolment, plus a short curriculum vitae (2-pages) outlining the research experience, grants and awards, and publications history of the applicant

 i.
 Title of project, Name, University, Supervisor, Degree enrolled for, Year commenced, Contact details.

 ii.
 Seven line summary